 And just like that, the voraciously over-publicized story of an alleged President-Killer-Who-Threatens-To-End-The-Bolivarian-Revolution-And-Ruin-Venezuela-Forever … receded into obscurity, never to be mentioned again.

 Fast-forward five months.
 On the morning of November 26th, María Corina demanded the resignation of the National Electoral Council directors who are open chavista loyalists, and who are bidding for renewed appointments to their office.
-Hours later, agents of the state security police (SEBIN) showed up at her private home, and served her a summons to appear before the National Prosecutor, except not as a witness, but as an indicted suspect in the same far-fetched assassination plot.
+Hours later, agents of the state security police (SEBIN) showed up at her private home, and served her a summons to appear before the National Prosecutor, except not as a witness, but as an indicted suspect in the aforementioned far-fetched assassination plot.

 This latest attack on Machado is the latest in a long list of targeted and systematic harassment.
 She was accused of terrorism for whistleblowing the government’s negligence in the Amuay refinery explosion of 2012.
 She was kicked in the face by a chavista colleague during a parliamentary session last year.
 She was stripped of her legislative seat for denouncing human rights violations before the OAS in March.
 She has been barred from leaving the country for never-quite-specified reasons.
 And now, she’s being charged with conspiring to assassinate Maduro in the absence of minimally credible evidence.